A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Algorithm

 \subsection{Trust Region Update}

 When the microiterations have converged to a proposed step, it describes the minimum on the given boundary of the trust region.
-The step is thus accepted if it leads to a decrease in the value of the objective function, and the trust radius is dynamically updated based on the agreement of the new objective function value with the quadratic model in Eq. \ref{eq:quadratic_model}.
-On the contrary, if the step leads to an increase, it is rejected and the trust region is reduced.
+The step is thus accepted if it leads to a decrease in the value of the objective function and rejected otherwise.
+The trust-region radius is then adjusted according to how well the actual reduction agrees with the quadratic model in Eq.~\ref{eq:quadratic_model}: if the step reduces the objective function significantly more than predicted, the radius is increased, whereas if it reduces it less or leads to an increase, the trust radius is decreased.
+Specific thresholds and scaling factors for these updates are reported in Table S1 of the SI.

 If the objective function is cheap to evaluate---which is typically the case in orbital localization---one may optionally perform a full line search along the $\bm{\kappa}$ vector produced by the trust region solver at this stage, potentially leading to a larger decrease in function value.